Isaac in the Bible

 He went to his father and said, "My father!"
 Isaac replied, "Here I am.
 Which are you, my son?"

-He didn't recognize Jacob, because his hands were hairy like those of his brother Esau, so Isaac blessed him.
+He did not recognize him because his hands were hairy, like his brother Esau's hands.
+So Isaac blessed Jacob.

 Then Isaac said, “Bring the food to me, and I will eat some of my son’s game, so that I may bless you.”
 He brought it to him, and he ate; and he brought him wine and he drank.

-And his father Isaac said to him, Come near, now, and kiss me, my son.
+Then his father Isaac said to him, “Please come closer and kiss me, my son.”

-So he came and kissed him; and Isaac smelled his clothing and blessed him and said,
+So he came closer and kissed him.
+When Isaac smelled

 When Esau realized what his father Isaac was saying, he began to wail out loud bitterly.
 "Bless me," he cried, "even me, too, my father!"